 What is the Turnitin Checker in OneFile?

-The Turnitin Checker in OneFile is an integration of OneFile and Turnitin, which many trainees will be familiar with from their work at university.
-The Turnitin Checker can check every file uploaded to OneFile for its similarity:
+The Turnitin Checker in OneFile is an integration of OneFile and Turnitin, which many of you will be familiar with from your work at university.
+The Turnitin Checker can check every file you upload to OneFile for its similarity:

 - to billions of web pages and published academic and scientific works

 - to other work uploaded to Turnitin by students worldwide

 - to documents uploaded to OneFile by other healthcare science trainees

 The Checker will generate an overall ‘similarity score’ for files that you upload into OneFile and identify where content in uploaded files matches content in other sources.

 Every file uploaded to OneFile has a Turnitin Checker button attached to it (see Fig.1 below).
 When this is clicked, the similarity check is performed.